kjolley/BIGSdb_documentation/dbase_setup.rst

     configurations for curation and querying with some data hidden in the configuration used by standard users.
 Default 'no'.

+* daily_pending_submissions

+  * Overrides the daily limit on pending submissions that a user can submit via the web submission system.
+Default: '15'.

 * daily_rest_submissions_limit

   * Overrides the limit on number of submissions that can be made to the